Donders-Institute/bidscoin/docs/utilities.rst

       -d, --dryrun          Do not save anything, only print the participants info on screen -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
-If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
+If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml

     examples: